flux-framework/flux-core/doc/man3/flux_rpc.rst

 ============

 :func:`flux_rpc`, :func:`flux_rpc_pack`, and :func:`flux_rpc_raw` return a
 :type:`flux_future_t` object on success.
-On error, NULL is returned, and errno is set appropriately.
+On error, NULL is returned, and :var:`errno` is set appropriately.

 :func:`flux_rpc_get`, :func:`flux_rpc_get_unpack`, and :func:`flux_rpc_get_raw`
 return zero on success.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and :var:`errno` is set appropriately.

 :func:`flux_rpc_get_matchtag` returns the matchtag allocated to the particular